-The latest Call of Duty is doing away with a lot of series traditions.
-Everything from the battle royale format to the free to play nature suggest a bold evolution for the series, but what hasn’t changed are the keys to success: skill with a virtual gun and the right tools to get the job done.
+The latest Call of Duty title has done away with a lot of series traditions.
+Everything from the battle royale format to the free-to-play nature suggests a bold evolution for the series, but what hasn’t changed are the keys to success: skill with a virtual gun and the right tools to get the job done.
 We’re here to help you hone both.

-There are plenty of guides out there to help you perfect your in game strategy, but we’re here to provide you with something a little less obvious but just as crucial: a guide to the hardware.
-We’ll start by helping you pick out the best controller for Call of Duty: Warzone and then present you with the best options for in-game settings so you can excel in battle.
+There are plenty of guides out there to help you perfect your in-game strategy, but we’re here to provide you with something a little less obvious but just as crucial: a guide to the right hardware.
+We’ll start by helping you pick out the best controller for Call of Duty: Warzone and then present you with the best options for in-game settings so that you can excel in battle.

 - Logitech G502 Proteus Spectrum Gaming Mouse

 - Logitech G Pro Wireless Gaming Mouse

 - SteelSeries Rival 3 Gaming Mouse

 - Razer DeathAdder v2 Gaming Mouse

 - Corsair M65 Elite – FPS Gaming Mouse